JuanFryS/googleplus-timeline/README.md

 [Polymer](https://www.polymer-project.org/1.0/) Web Component that obtains Google+ feed for an user.

-Note: This version adds accuracy defects (changes author of the post to a generic identifier) for final-user testing research purposes.
+**Note**: This version adds accuracy defects (changes author of the post to a generic identifier) for final-user testing research purposes.
 The probability of these accuracy defects can be setted with the "accuracy-probability" param.
 ## Use
 ```html
     <googleplus-timeline token="USER_ACCESS_TOKEN"> </googleplus-timeline>